-We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Altus Property Ventures, Inc. (the Company) for the year ended December 31, 2020, on which we have rendered our report dated March 26, 2020.
+We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Altus Property Ventures, Inc. (the Company) for the year ended December 31, 2021, on which we have rendered our report dated March 8, 2022.
 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The applicable supplementary information (see List of Supplementary Information) are presented for purposes of additional analysis in compliance with the requirements of the Revised Securities Regulation Code Rule 68 and are not a required part of the basic financial statements prepared in accordance with Philippine Financial Reporting Standards.
-Such supplementary information are the responsibility of the Company's management.
-The supplementary information have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Such supplementary information have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-By: Mailene Sigue-Bisnar
+By: Mailene Sigue-Bisnar Partner

-Partner

 CPA Reg.
-No. 0090230

-TIN 120-319-128

-PTR No. 8533222, January 4, 2021, Makati City

-SEC Group A Accreditation

-Partner - No. 0396-AR-3 (until Oct.
-1, 2021)

-Firm - No. 0002 (until Dec.
-31, 2024)

-BIR AN 08-002511-020-2020 (until Dec.
-21, 2023)

-Firm's BOA/PRC Cert. of Reg.
-No. 0002 (until Jul.
-24, 2021)
+No. 0090230 TIN 120-319-128 PTR No. 8852327, January 3, 2022, Makati City SEC Group A Accreditation Partner - No. 90230 (until Dec.
+31, 2025) Firm - No. 0002 (until Dec.
+31, 2024) BIR AN 08-002511-020-2020 (until Dec.
+21, 2023) Firm's BOA/PRC Cert. of Reg.
+No. 0002 (until Aug.
+27, 2024)